-The International Baccalaureate offers education for students from age 3 to 19, comprising of 4 programmes that focus on teaching students to think critically and independently and how to inquire with care and logic.
+The International Baccalaureate offers education for students from age 3 to 19, comprising of 4 programmes (PYP, MYP, CP and DP) that focus on teaching students to think critically and independently and how to inquire with care and logic.
+ISD offers 3 of the 4 IB programmes: the IB PYP, the IB MYP and the IB DP.

 The IB prepares students to succeed in a world where fact and fiction, merge in the news, and where asking the right questions is a crucial skill that will allow them to flourish long after they've left our programmes.